Charles A. Gargano

 Charles A. Gargano (born October 28, 1934, in Sant'Angelo dei Lombardi, Avellino, Italy) is an Italian-American actor, businessman and government official who was the U.S. Ambassador to Trinidad and Tobago.
 He was the chairman of the Empire State Development Corporation during the tenure of Governor George Pataki.

 Life and career

 Gargano was born in Avellino, Italy and his family emigrated to the United States when he was 4.
 His family settled in the Park Slope neighborhood in the New York City borough of Brooklyn.

-Gargano received both his B.S. and M.B.A. degrees from Farleigh Dickinson University in Teaneck, New Jersey and his M.S. degree from Manhattan College in Riverdale, Bronx.

 Following and in between a career in construction (including founding his own firm) Gargano served in government; first in 1981 as deputy administrator of the United States Urban Mass Transit Administration and then from 1988 until 1991 as the United States Ambassador to Trinidad and Tobago.

 From 1995 until 2007 Gargano served as chairman of the Empire State Development Corporation and vice chairman of the Port Authority of New York and New Jersey, both positions of which he was appointed to by the then Governor of New York State, George Pataki.
 During this span Gargano was often referred to as the New York State "Economic Czar".